Forbidden Ways of Seeking Guidance

 Israel must reject every detestable way of seeking spiritual guidance because the Lord calls His people to be blameless before Him, not trained by the nations He is judging.

-12 For whoever does these things is an abomination to Yahweh.
-Because of these abominations, Yahweh your God drives them out from before you.
+12 For whoever does these things is detestable to the LORD.
+And because of these detestable things, the LORD your God is driving out the nations before you.

-13 You shall be blameless with Yahweh your God.
+13 You must be blameless before the LORD your God.

 Israel must reject every detestable way of seeking spiritual guidance because the LORD calls His people to be blameless before Him, not trained by the nations He is judging.